 Natural light pours in through the floor-to-ceiling windows that line three sides of the room.
 High ceilings and ergonomic work spaces make this a very comfortable temporary office for anyone working from a laptop.

-This space is open to the public, as is the nearby cafe/bar that serves some of the best coffee in Tbilisi alongside light meals.
+This space is open to the public, as is the nearby Fabrika Tbilisi Bar and Cafe that serves some of the best coffee in Tbilisi alongside light meals.

 If you’re lucky enough to be staying the night at Fabrika, the army-green desk on the far left is where you check in.
 This is the point where Fabrika makes an aesthetic break from the old, with new fittings and clean lines dominating the two floors of accommodation above.

 Fabrika Hostel Tbilisi has 98 rooms in total, including shared dorms at one end of the scale and suites complete with a private rooftop terrace at the other.
 We stayed in a private double room and found it to be the perfect size for two.

 Looking for something slightly different?
 Here are my top boutique hotels in Tbilisi.

 High ceilings and natural light make the rooms feel larger than they actually are.
 The devil is in the details here too; I love the exterior wiring that runs on right angles to the bed and ends in some very cool industrial light switches.